compassus/compassus/README.md

 #### Implementing the parser

 The parser is a required parameter to an Om Next reconciler.
-As such, a Compassus application also needs to have one, the advantage being that most of the plumbing has been done for you.
+As such, a Compassus application also needs to have one, with the added advantage that most of the plumbing has been done for you.
 The parser in a Compassus application will dispatch on the current route.
 Therefore, all that is required of a parser implementation is that it knows how to handle the routes that your application will transition to.
 An example is shown below with routes we have previously declared.

+For convenience, the parser's `env` argument contains a `:route` key with the current route of the Compassus application.

 ``` clojure
 ;; we declared routes for `:index` and `:about`.